-The All-Party Parliamentary Golf Group last night (4 December) held its annual charity dinner in the House of Lords.
+The All-Party Parliamentary Group for Golf last night (4 December) held its annual charity dinner in the House of Lords.

 The dinner, hosted by the Rt Hon.
 Lord Wallace of Tankerness QC, brought together Members of both Houses of Parliament, Honorary and Associate Members, Group supporters and sponsors The R&A and The PGA.

 Throughout the evening, attendees were encouraged to take part in a silent auction and raffle, and by the end of the evening the Group was able to announce a donation for charity partner, The Golf Foundation, of £5480.

 Speaking at the dinner, Group Co-Chair and Member of Parliament for North Warwickshire, Craig Tracey MP, said “despite the general election, the Group has once again had an active year standing up for golf in Parliament.
 There is much in the sport to be proud of, and the Group will continue to do all it can to ensure a message of positivity, as well as continuing to raise and challenge issues to support golf all levels.”

 Co-Chair and Member of Parliament for North East Fife, Stephen Gethins MP, added “the Group’s annual dinner is a fitting celebration of the work that the Group has done and of an exciting year for golf.
 It is also a good opportunity to recognise the contribution of those who do so much for golf, and it was a pleasure to announce our 2017 award winners.
 Looking forward to 2018, the Group will continue to be a strong voice for golf in Westminster, Whitehall and across the UK.”

 Those in attendance also heard from guest speaker, Sandy Jones, former Chief Executive and now Executive President of The PGA.
 Jones gave his thoughts on the current state of the game, and gave attendees an insight to his involvement in the game over the course of a long career.